lostpebble/pullstate/docs/async-actions-creating.md

 **The problem:** Because our actions are cached, when we return to a previously run action (with the same "fingerprint" of arguments) the action will not be run again, and our store will not be updated.

-This brings us to our next section, Async Hooks - and specifically for this scenario, we would make use of the `postActionHook()`.
+To find out how to work with these scenarios, check out [Async Hooks](async-hooks-overview.md) - and specifically for this scenario, we would make use of the [`postActionHook()`](async-post-action-hook.md).